weronikac/TI_project/README.md

 # TI_projekt

 A simple application for collecting survey results.
-The project was made for Internet Technology classes with Node.js and MongoDB.
+The project was made with Node.js and MongoDB for Internet Technology classes.